MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMOSPassphrase.md

 - `Allow`: The device tries to connect to a domain controller to validate the complexity.
 If it can't communicate with a domain controller, it still accepts the password whatever the actual complexity.
 BitLocker encrypts the drive using that password as a protector.

-- `Prohibit`: The client doesn't connect to a domain controller to validate the password complexity.​
+- `Prohibit`: The client doesn't connect to a domain controller to validate the password complexity.

 ```yaml
 Type: Dispensation